 Unlike other ad prevention methods, the ads.txt file is exceptionally safe and secure.
 Since it can only be uploaded by the owner of the website, there is no way to edit the contents unless you have the correct permissions.

 Publishers can quickly and easily edit their ads.txt files by simply re-uploading them to the root domain.
-This means if they need to add new websites to the list, it can be done so with minimal effort.
+This means if they need to add a new authorized digital seller to the list, it can be done so with minimal effort.

-The ads.txt file is an excellent addition to the programmatic industry to help combat the rise in fraudulent activity.
+The ads.txt file is an excellent creation by the IAB tech lab to protect programmatic buyers and combat the rise in fraudulent activity.
 However, it only works when every publisher implements it on their sites and even then, it only protects programmatic ads.
 Other advertising networks such as Google Ads are still at risk from similar types of fraud such as the dreaded click fraud.

-With hundreds of ads appearing on Google’s search engine, the ads.txt file won’t help advertisers protect themselves from repetitive clicks.
+With hundreds of ads appearing on Google’s search engine, the ads.txt file won’t help advertisers protect themselves from repetitive clicks and invalid traffic.
 And if you opt to use Google display network, then your chances of receiving fraud is even higher.

 To fight back against repetitive clicks that waste your money, you need specialist click fraud prevention software such as PPC Protect.

-To see how you can protect your Google Ads from fraudsters and annoying competitors, click below to sign up for a free 30-day trial.
+To see how you can protect your Google Ads from fraudsters and annoying competitors, click below to sign up for a free 14-day trial.